Aseptic Conference Provides Solutions to Pharmaceutical Challenges

 In terms of keynotes, as in past years, this conference has a top line-up of speakers:

-Additionally, the ISPE Aseptic Conference is one of the very few events with an open panel discussion with regulators from FDA and other agencies.
+Additionally, the ISPE Aseptic Conference is one of the very few events with an open panel discussion with regulators from FDA.
 This open forum enables you to directly address your questions to the panelists in a larger group.
-We expect our regulatory keynote speakers, Paul Gustafson and Alonza Cruze, to be joined by Rick Friedman, Deputy Director, Science and Regulatory Policy, Office of Manufacturing and Product Quality, FDA’s Center for Drug Evaluation and Research and Robert Sausville, Director, Division of Case Management Office of Compliance and Biologics Quality, FDA’s Center for Biologics Evaluation and Research and others.
 Both industry and regulators have profited from this exchange in the past, gaining a better understanding of seemingly contradictory positions.
+At the 2023 Aseptic Conference, the focus will be on pharmaceutical-technical issues around the production of sterile products.

 Above all, the conference provides ample opportunities to network with your peers, learn about new products in the exhibit hall, and socialize over a beverage or two.